Paperz-org/penta/docs/docs/guides/response/pagination.md

 #### Async Pagination

-Standard **Django Ninja** pagination classes support async.
-If you wish to handle async requests with a custom pagination class, you should subclass `ninja.pagination.AsyncPaginationBase` and override the `apaginate_queryset(self, queryset, request, **params)` method.
+Standard **Penta** pagination classes support async.
+If you wish to handle async requests with a custom pagination class, you should subclass `penta.pagination.AsyncPaginationBase` and override the `apaginate_queryset(self, queryset, request, **params)` method.

 ### Output attribute